samuel-barrett/nrf5340-matter-sensor-test/README.md

 It uses two sensor:

 * SCD30: This sample uses the SCD30 CO2, temperature, and relative humidity sensor for the temperature and humidity readings.
-It communicates over I2C
+It communicates over I2C protocol, and is configured to use pins P1.3 for SCL and P1.2 for SDA
-* BH1750:
+* BH1750: The BH1750 illuminance sensor is used to update the matter illuminance attribute.
+It also uses the I2C protocol, and is configure to use pins P1.15 for SCL and P1.14 for SDA.

 If you want to commission the light bulb device and control it remotely, you also need a Matter controller device configured on PC or mobile.